-Table 5 are economically meaningful.
+The relatively parsimonious specification we employ explains between one third and one half of the variation in the macroeconomic outcomes we analyze, and the size of the coefficients in Table 5 are economically meaningful.
 For instance, in the mid-2000s Ireland experienced an episode of large capital inflows, during which employment in the manufacturing sector ran 0.4 percentage points below its HP trend.
-According to the results in Table 5, this reallocation of labor is typically associated in the aftermath of the inflows with GDP being 0.6 percentage points lower that it would have been without such reallocation, and investment being a 1.5 percent lower.
+According to the results in Table 5, this reallocation of labor is typically associated in the aftermath of the inflows with GDP being 0.6 percentage points lower that it would have been without such reallocation, investment being 1.5 percent lower, and employment 0.5 percentage points lower.
 Like the Eurozone periphery, countries in Eastern Europe received large capital inflows during the mid-2000s.
 In these countries (Poland, Hungary, Bulgaria, and the Baltic Republics) the share of the labor force in manufacturing actually rose to between 0.6 and 0.9 percentage points above its trend.
-Our results imply that this reallocation would typically coincide with post-episode GDP 0.9 and 1.3 percent higher than without reallocation, investment two or three percent higher, and employment between 0.8 and 1.1 percent higher.
+Our results imply that this reallocation, investment two or three percent higher, and employment between 0.8 and 1.1 percent higher.